10 Bizarre Fast-Food Items That Were Discontinued

 The name itself doesn't raise any red flags—until you add in the context that this was an offering at Subway, not Taco Bell.
 While it seems like every fast food place tries a chip-based menu item to earn their stripes, the combination of pulled chicken, melted cheddar, and Frito bits just didn't quite fit in with the "eat fresh" ethos.

 KFC's gut bomb of a chicken sandwich may have a loud and loyal following, but for the sake of everyone's arterial linings, we're glad that this all-fried-chicken, no-bun menu item is no longer listed.
 Word on the street is that you can still hack your way to a secret menu version of the sandwich if you truly can't resist the pull.
-Check out these 7 New Things You'll See at KFC When It Reopens.
+Plus, don't miss 11 Secrets KFC Doesn't Want You to Know.